Sito Seoane

-José Enrique "Sito" Seoane Vergara (born March 16, 1989) is an American soccer forward who currently plays for ÍBV.
+José Enrique "Sito" Seoane Vergara (born March 16, 1989) is an American soccer forward who plays for Betanzos.

 Playing career

 After playing at San Jacinto College for two years and with USL PDL side Austin Aztex, Seoane played a single season at Southern New Hampshire University.
 He then played in Iceland with ÍBV and Fylkir in 2015 and 2016, before signing with United Soccer League side Ottawa Fury on October 10, 2016.

 On May 9, 2018, Seoane announced his departure from the Ottawa Fury on Twitter after making three appearances and scoring one goal in the 2018 season.
 Six days later, May 15, 2018, Seoane announced he had signed for Grindavík.

 On December 19, 2018, Seoane signed with USL League One side Chattanooga Red Wolves ahead of their inaugural 2019 season.